 Dogs that eat onions may initially suffer from; vomiting, diarrhea, stomach pain, and nausea and must be seen by a veterinarian.

 Onion in all its forms, raw, cooked, powdered, bits, etc., can also cause gastrointestinal irritation and red blood cell damage (anemia), which can be fatal for dogs.

 Signs of anemia include lethargy, pale gums, racing heart, abnormally fast breathing, shortage of breath, weakness, and death.

-If you suspect your dog has eaten onions, you must seek veterinary help.
+If you suspect your dog has eaten a medium to a large amount of onions, you must seek veterinary help.